Rafael-jar/rafael-jar/README.md

 ### Hi there 👋

-I am Rafael,I am 16 years old and I love programming.
+I am Rafael, I am 16 years old and I love programming.
 I started programming at 12.
 In my github you will probably find my non-organised projects so excuse me for that 😅.
 However,  I hope I can help people with my projects.

 ### ⚒ The minecraft server project: